openneuropet/ezbids_docker/README.md

 2 directories, 3 files
 ```

-If you're using a password make sure to uncomment the line in the ngnix config file (`nginx/production_nginx.conf`) for that password file.
+If you're using a password make sure to uncomment the line in the nginx config file (`nginx/production_nginx.conf`) for that password file.

 ```nginx
 server {